Exploring Tax Advantages of Real Estate and Business in Jackson Hole

 Wyoming Has No Income Tax

-The chart below summarizes personal income tax rates for Wyoming and other Rocky Mountain States for 2014.
+The chart below summarizes personal income tax rates for Wyoming and the other Rocky Mountain States for 2020.
 Numerical rankings are tabulated by excluding states with no personal income tax (as well as New Hampshire and Tennessee, which charge income tax only on dividends and interest) and are based on the highest possible tax rate for which an individual might be liable.

 Wyoming as Tax Shelter – No Estate or Inheritance Taxes

 In response to changes in federal law that phased out the “pick up” tax in 2005, some states chose to enact laws that allow the state to collect a state estate tax.
-Wyoming did not enact this law and therefore does not collect a state estate tax, which was and still is the case in Wyoming.
+Wyoming did not enact this law and, therefore, does not collect a state estate tax, which was and still is the case in Wyoming.
 The chart below illustrates a comparison of other states’ estate or inheritance tax rates.

 Dynasty trusts are an excellent opportunity for wealth preservation.
 With multi-generational planning, you can give your family generations of tax-protected, creditor-protected, failed marriage protected wealth.
 This allows the family— rather than the state—to dictate how long a trust can last.